 (Illustration) Sometime back I talked with a well-meaning minister from a mainline denomination.
 During the conversation he mentioned that Pentecostals overemphasized the Blood.
 I’m unsure which part of Scripture he thought underemphasized the Blood—the Old or the New Testament?
 The Old Testament refers to the Blood a mere 314 times, and the New Testament only mentions it about 100 times.
 Over 400 references to blood are enough to convince me of punctuating it!

 (Question) Think about something.
-If you could get a truthful answer out of the “father of lies” and ask him, “Was it an accomplishment or mistake to crucify the Lord?” what do you think his answer would be?
-When you remind Satan of ripping into Christ’s Body with a whip and piercing his body with nails, thorns, and a spear and drawing that precious Blood, you are forcing him to recount the worst mistake he ever made.
+If you could get a truthful answer out of the “father of lies” and ask him, “Was it an accomplishment or mistake to crucify the Lord?”, what do you think his answer would be?
+When you remind Satan of ripping into Christ’s Body with a whip and piercing his body with nails, thorns, and a spear that brought forth his precious Blood, you are forcing him to recount the worst mistake he ever made.

 There is a reason I entitled the message, The Five-fold Provision of Christ’s Blood.
 It’s because He spilled His Blood from five bodily places at His crucifixion.
 He bled from His back, head, hands, feet, and side.
 Each of these wounded areas symbolizes an area of our life that Christ promises to protect and bless.

 (Transition) First, consider the Blood-provision from Christ’s back.

 I. The Blood from Christ’s Back Provides Healing